gauravagnihotri/sd_car_lane_detect/README.md

 ###1.
 Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-I have used the following steps to create a pipeline
+I have used the following steps to create a pipeline:
 1. Extract Yellow and White Lanes from an image
 2.
 3.